rovast/awesome-stars/README.md

 *   [SublimeText/TrailingSpaces](https://github.com/SublimeText/TrailingSpaces) - Highlight trailing spaces and delete them in a flash.
 *   [revolunet/sublimetext-markdown-preview](https://github.com/revolunet/sublimetext-markdown-preview) - markdown preview and build plugin for sublime text 2/3
 *   [naokazuterada/MarkdownTOC](https://github.com/naokazuterada/MarkdownTOC) -  SublimeText3 plugin which generate a table of contents (TOC) in a markdown document.
-*   [vkocubinsky/SublimeTableEditor](https://github.com/vkocubinsky/SublimeTableEditor) - This package is no more supported.
-I moved to vim.

 ## Haskell